 • It can make it difficult to sell property: If a tax lien shows up during a title search, it can be a red flag to a potential buyer.
 You might find selling a car or home more challenging while the lien exists.
 Similarly, it can be challenging to refinance with a lien on your property, as the government has a claim to your equity.

 • It can lead to a levy: If you can’t pay your tax debt after a lien is put on your property, the IRS can levy your property.
+If this happens, you could lose property, assets or money due to the agency taking direct action.

 Reach Out to Us